MrGasS/blueSCSI-evolved/README.md

 Yes, indeed you can, just find yourself a way to do it, like the example below.

-blueSCSI (evolved) with a daisy-chain adapter (RaSCSI Reloaded THT PCB cutted board) going to a Macintosh Quadra 700 and a SCSI2SD attached to the blueSCSI's DB-25 port:
+blueSCSI (evolved) with a daisy-chain adapter (cute RaSCSI Reloaded THT PCB board) going to a Macintosh Quadra 700 and a SCSI2SD attached to the blueSCSI's DB-25 port:

 ![front](pictures/bluescsi-evolved-daisy-chaining.png)
 __________________________________________________________________________________________________________